National Education Policy 2020 Implementation

 The College has relentlessly endeavoured in providing value-based education to nurture positivity, ethical, constitutional and universal human values along with advocating scientific temperament.
 Free psychological counselling is provided to students and outsiders at the college premises under the aegis of the cell formed for the purpose, Jagriti.
 To promote mental health awareness, the college further has plans for a Memorandum of Understanding (MOU) with “Turning Point”, a voluntary Non-Governmental Organization engaged in mental rehabilitation in Kolkata.
 The college observes important events such as the National Science Day, International Yoga Day, International Women’s Day along with conducting medical camps for disease awareness like Thalassemia and AIDS.
 The National Cadet Corps (NCC), National Service Scheme (NSS) and Bratachari sessions (comprehensive programme of physical, mental, and intellectual culture) conducted in association with Bengal Bratachari Samiti for the college students also strengthens the fostering of universal human values of truth (satya), righteous conduct (dharma), peace (shanti), love (prem) and non-violence (ahimsa).
 The college thus encourages all-round skill development.

-Appropriate Integration Of Indian Knowledge System:
+Appropriate Integration of Indian Knowledge System:

-The various constructive recommendations of New Education Policy (2020) for promoting Indian art and culture by integrating them in the main curriculum has been a primary concern of the College.
+The various constructive recommendations of National Education Policy (2020) for promoting Indian art and culture by integrating them in the main curriculum has been a primary concern of the College.
 India holds a distinct position at the global stage because of its cultural developments, civilisational values and rich literature in all the fields.
 Therefore, all curriculum and pedagogy envisioning in Muralidhar Girls’ College strongly prioritises inclusion of local knowledge that is rooted in Indian tradition.

 To promote and preserve India’s cultural wealth, the Sanskrit Department of Muralidhar Girls’ College imparts Sanskrit language training to not only learn the language and its rich literature, but also for students to practice conversing in the same.
 The World Sanskrit Day is celebrated with aplomb on the day of Rakhi Purnima by the college and its students to promote the rich history of this language.
 Muralidhar Girls’ college has always maintained its tradition of being closer to its roots by beginning any programme by chanting Vedic mantra of Swastivachan.
 The Department also conducts quizzes, deploys micro teaching techniques using the Sanskrit language to facilitate its use in day-to-day academic activities in the college.
 An additional course called “Sanskrit language and Indian Culture” is under development by the Department to attract more students to learn and speak the ancient language.
 The course is due to be taught by a trained professional who is also an alumni of the College.